tjoskar/gitmoji-commit-hook/README.md

 > Add emojis to your commits

-Start your commit message with a right emoji from [Gitmoji](https://github.com/carloscuesta/gitmoji)
+Prepend the right emoji to your commit message from [Gitmoji](https://github.com/carloscuesta/gitmoji)

 // Todo: add a GIF